Open-Hardware-Latinoamerica/NanoBoard/README.md

 # NanoBoard
- Low cost board for educational robotics applications - Placa de bajo costo para aplicaciones de robótica educativa.
+ Low cost board for educational robotics applications.

 ## Characteristics
 The board has all the necessary hardware to assemble a robot for educational experiences: